XAP-Software/XAP-Software.github.io/_posts/2022-05-07-Axios-interceptors.md

 });
 ```

-Response is returned if api call ends with code 200 or 201.
+A response is returned only if API call ends with OK codes 200 or 201.
 Otherwise, we handle each error as we need.